 - Healthy appetite

 - Sleeps well but not excessively

 - Is non-destructive

-Since all dogs are different, it may take a while for you to recognise the contentment signals your dog is sending you.
-Especially if you don’t know each other well.
+Since all dogs are different, it may take a while for you to recognize the contentment signals your dog is sending you, especially if you don’t know each other well.
 But pay enough attention, and you will pick them up.

 If your dog is living a life they find fulfilling; you will have a very happy hound.
 As all dogs are different, what they find fulfilling can vary from breed to breed and from dog to dog.
 Take some time to find out what your dog was initially bred for and try to include some of that activity into their day.

 Keeping your dog happy doesn’t have to be difficult.
 Introducing a few small changes into their daily routine can help brighten their day and keep them engaged and entertained.
 Trick training, games, car rides, interactive food puzzles, and new walks will all increase your dog’s interest in the world and keep them happy.